dwiepert/master_audio/README.md

 By default, this will save the output as a json in the ouput directory.
 The results have the following format:
 {uid: {'transcription': Str, 'words': List[str], 'similarity':Matrix}}

+Note: I wasn't able to fully test everything so sorry for any lingering bugs! - Daniela